 Spotlight is a simple yet powerful solution to help you do just that.
-The plugin doesn’t require any coding knowledge and can instantly connect to your personal or business account to display your feed anywhere on your website using shortcodes.
+The plugin doesn’t require any coding knowledge and can instantly connect to your personal or business account to display your feed anywhere on your website.

 Key features of Spotlight include:

 - The ability to create any number of feeds connected to multiple accounts

 - A live interactive preview right in your WordPress dashboard

 - Customization options to allow you to adjust the look of your feed